Ph.D. in Translational Science

 If not already established at the time of admission into the TS Ph.D. program, students are advised to identify and select a Supervising Professor for the dissertation research as soon as possible.
 At a minimum, the student must select a Supervising Professor prior to the initiation of the Qualifying Exam.
 The Supervising Professor will chair all steps of the Qualifying Exam.

-Prior to the submission of the Written Dissertation Proposal and Oral Defense of the Dissertation Proposal, the student, with the help of the Supervising Professor, will establish a Dissertation Committee.
 The Dissertation Committee will have at least four members, but may have additional members if required by the Graduate School of the student’s Home institution.
 All program-required Dissertation Committee members must be approved as Graduate Faculty for the TS Ph.D. program with the exception of the member from an outside institution.
 Additionally, if the student's Home institution requires additional representation, Graduate Faculty membership will be dependent on the requirements of the Home institution.
 Dissertation committee membership will include (at a minimum):

 - Supervising Professor (may be from any of the four participating UT institutions in this joint program and must have a faculty appointment at the student’s Home institution)